VictorFouquet/TypedQueryTS/README.md

 - `some | all | none`: Array operators as `ListOperator`, can be used for array with any element type
 - `not | or`: Logical operators as `LogicalOperator`, can be used for a sub query object

+An operator util type to infer the value of an operator from the type of a target value is provided as `InferOperator<T>`.

+This util type enforces the previously described operator-value constraints.

 ## Helper types

 The library provides different helper types